-Meta's Frequency Capping for WhatsApp Marketing Messages
+Meta's Frequency Capping for WhatsApp Marketing (2026 Guide)

 Don't worry!
 You're not the only one.